 However, there was an exception.
 For the merchants and their children the door to improving social status through academic examinations was still shut, completely.

-Does that mean the merchants and their descendents would be hopelessly condemned to the state of social outcasts forever?
+Does that mean the merchants and their descendants would be hopelessly condemned to the state of social outcasts forever?

 Here came the Ming Dynasty (1368 – 1644), a turning point for Chinese merchants.